encord-team/encord-active/README.md

 ### 🛠 Build your own quality metrics

 Encord Active is built with customizability in mind.
-Therefore, you can easily build your own custom metrics 🔧 See the [Writing Your Own Metric][encord-active-docs-write-metric] page in the docs for details on this topic.
-If you need help or guidance feel free to ping us in the **[Discord channel](https://discord.gg/TU6yT7Uvx3)**!
+Therefore, you can easily build your own custom metrics 🔧.
+See the [Writing Your Own Metric][encord-active-docs-write-metric] page in the docs for details on this topic.

+If you need help or guidance feel free to ping us in our  **[Slack workspace][slack-join]**!

 ## 👪 Community and support

-Join our channel on [Discord][join-discord] to connect with the team behind Encord Active.
+Join our channels on [Slack][slack-join] and [Discord][join-discord] to connect with the team behind Encord Active.
 Also, feel free to [suggest improvements or report problems][report-issue] via GitHub issues.

 ## 🎇 Contributions

 If you're using Encord Active in your organization, please try to add your company name to the [ADOPTERS.md][adopters].
 It really helps the project to gain momentum and credibility.
 It's a small contribution back to the project with a big impact.

 If you want to share your custom metrics or improve the tool, please see our [contributing docs][contribute-url].

 ### 🦸 Contributors